prebid/Prebid.js/libraries/ortbConverter/README.md

 Without any customization, the library will generate complete ORTB requests, but ignores your [bid params](#params).
 If your endpoint sets `response.seatbid[].bid[].mtype` (part of the ORTB 2.6 spec), it will also parse the response into complete bidResponse objects.
 See [setting response mediaTypes](#response-mediaTypes) if that is not the case.

+### Module-specific conversions

+Prebid.js features that require a module also require it for their corresponding ORTB conversion logic.
+For example, `imp.bidfloor` is only populated if the `priceFloors` module is active; `request.cur` needs the `currency` module, and so on.
+Notably, this means that to get those fields populated from your unit tests, you must import those modules first; see [this suite](https://github.com/prebid/Prebid.js/blob/master/test/spec/modules/openxOrtbBidAdapter_spec.js) for an example.

 ## Customization

 ### Modifying return values directly